TECH & DIGITAL MEDIA

 Credit: 0.5

 - Students use robotics to explore the fundamentals of engineering and electronics.
 Laboratory experiments require students to build simple robots to demonstrate principles of engineering and electronics, and they will test their designs.
-Students will learn the C-Robot programming language, based on the widely used C++.
-There is no prerequisite for
+Students will follow the VEX curriculum and use VEX Code to code their robots.
+There is no prerequisite for this elective.

 -